jupyter-server/jupyter_releaser/docs/source/get_started/making_release_from_repo.md

   ![Prep Release Workflow Dialog](../images/prep_release_repo.png)

  - The "New Version Spec" will usually be the full version (e.g. 0.7.1).
-Repos using `tbump` can also use the "next" or "patch" option, which will bump the micro version (or the build version in the case of a prerelease).
-The "minor" option allows projects using "tbump" to bump to the next minor version directly.
+Repos using `tbump` can also use:
+    - "next" or "patch" option, which will bump the micro version (or the build version in the case of a prerelease).
+    - "minor" option, which will bump to the next minor version directly.
+    - "release" option, which will start making prereleases (a0, a1...)
     Note: The "next" and "patch" options are not available when using dev versions, you must use explicit versions instead.
   - Use the "since" field to select PRs prior to the latest tag to include in the release
   - Type "true" in the "since the last stable git tag" if you would like to include PRs since the last non-prerelease version tagged on the target repository and branch.